Adam-Robson/Adam-Robson/README.md

 I am always looking for what I can do better, or what I can learn, and as such, will always accept help when it is offered.

-However, I can not think of what i need help with in this instant.
+However, I can not think of what I need help with in this instant.
 Will update if I find it.

 ## Ask me about 💬